DS4PS/intro-data-science-TEMPLATE/README.md

 You can now customize the course shell by editing any of the markdown files in the root folder, such as the syllabus (index.md) or schedule (schedule.md).

 If you want to change any of the course material you need to make a copy of the files on your local machine by **cloning** the repo.
 You can then edit R Markdown files in the **units**, knit them to create new HTML files, then sync those files to GitHub.
-I would recommend using the GitHub desktop tool, which makes these steps easy.
+I would recommend using the [GitHub desktop tool](https://desktop.github.com/), which makes these steps easy.

 **Cloning  in GitHub Desktop**

 > File >> Clone repository

 Use the URL of your GitHub repository (for example, https://github.com/DS4PS/intro-data-science-TEMPLATE) and save the project folder in your preferred local directory.

+**Syncing Files**

 After local files have been updated you send them back to GitHub using the commit >> push commands.